All about the so-called Parti, the Biro, the Biewer Yorkshire Terrier a la' Pom Pon and Other Variations of the Yorkshire.

 Written by Anna

-But before 1980 there were only Traditional Yorkshire Terriers with breeders not mentioning that they had "tricolored or piebald" color puppy's being born in their litters.
+*But prior to 1989 there were only Traditional Yorkshire Terriers with breeders not mentioning that they had "tricolored or piebald" color puppy's being born in their litters.*

 So, Just what is a Biewer or Parti Yorkshire Terrier?
 First, I'm going to mention that I have done some extensive research and found that the Parti-color also called Pie-bald and Tri-color has been in the Yorkshire Terriers genes as a recessive gene that can be traced back to the 1800's.
 Now, the difference of the two, (here in the US-tricolored and in Germany-piebald) dogs, The Biewer Yorkshire Terrier a la' Pom Pon and The Parti Yorkshire Terrier is that both of these lines of dogs, the Biewer Line and Donna Hills Biewer's along with the Nikko's Line (most recognized in the US) not all tricolored Yorkies came from Nikkos Line trace back to the same dog, "Streamglen Shaun", from Streamglen Kennels out of Germany.